bigwiv/Biopython-cn/chr6.rst

     print alignment

 All that has changed in this code is the filename and the format string.
-You°Øll get the same output as before, the sequences and record identifiers are the same.
+You‚Äôll get the same output as before, the sequences and record identifiers are the same.
 However, as you should expect, if you check each ``SeqRecord`` there is no annotation nor database cross-references because these are not included in the FASTA file format.